How to Keep Your Car Clean with Kids: A Simple Guide

 Use car cleanup as a learning opportunity If you want your child to develop better cleaning habits, the car is a great place to start.
 Rather than letting the mess happen and just cleaning it up yourself, take the extra time to teach your kids about proper cleanup.
 They won't do it every time, but something as simple as reinforcing that they put trash in the bin will help teach them the importance of cleaning up after themselves.
 It's also important to establish good cleaning habits young; that way, it's much more likely to become a good habit they keep through adulthood.

 Written by LouAnn Moss for The Healthy Moms Magazine and legally licensed through the Matcha publisher network.
-Please direct all licensing questions to email@example.com.While most of us don't prioritize car cleanliness (especially after kids), you wouldn't dream of letting years go by before changing the oil in your vehicle.
-Regular preventive maintenance of your HVAC system is just as crucial.
+Please direct all licensing questions to firstname.lastname@example.org.While most of us don't prioritize car cleanliness (especially after kids), you wouldn't dream of letting years go by before changing the oil in your vehicle.
+Regular preventive maintenance of your HVAC system in Norcross is just as crucial.
 The U.S. Department of Energy and the U.S. Environmental Protection Agency recommend annual pre-season preventive maintenance check-ups performed by a professional contractor.
 Give us a call at 678-SHUMATE or request service online 24/7, to make sure your system is taken care of this season.